Testing: Traits and Attributes

 Admin Screen

-The Mantle\Testing\Concerns\Admin_Screen
+The Mantle\Testing\Concerns\Admin_Screen and

-traits will set the current
+Mantle\Testing\Concerns\Network_Admin_Screen traits will set the current

-"screen" to a WordPress admin screen, and is_admin()
+"screen" to a WordPress admin screen, and is_admin() will return true in tests

 in the test case.
 This is useful for testing admin screens, or any code that

-checks is_admin()
+checks is_admin().

 Network Admin Screen

-trait will set the current
+The Mantle\Testing\Concerns\Network_Admin_Screen trait will set the current

-"screen" to a WordPress network admin screen, and is_network_admin()
+"screen" to a WordPress network admin screen, and is_network_admin() will

 return true in tests in the test case.
 This is useful for testing network admin

-screens, or any code that checks is_network_admin()
+screens, or any code that checks is_network_admin().

 With Faker

-property to the test case with
+The Mantle\Testing\Concerns\With_Faker trait will add a $this->faker property to the test case with

 an instance of Faker.
 This is useful for